 For those trying to live a sustainable lifestyle, swimsuit shopping might feel stressful for one more reason this year.
 In addition to feeling good about how the suit fits your body, you might be concerned with the materials and manufacturing that went into the garment.
 Luckily, there are plenty of sustainable swimsuit brands on the market.
-To help get you ready for summer, Green Matters has rounded up a list of eight companies that make eco-conscious swimsuits — for people of all genders, shapes, and sizes.
+To help get you ready for summer, Green Matters has rounded up a list of nine companies that make eco-conscious swimsuits — for people of all genders, shapes, and sizes.

 Most of us seek out clothing made from all-natural, compostable materials that won't release microfibers in the washing machine, though that rule doesn't quite apply to swimwear.
 Eco Cult blogger Alden Wicker wrote, it's pretty much impossible to get a practical bathing suit made from all-natural materials.
 Wicker even once tried to skirt around this rule with a crocheted cotton bathing suit, and when she told the company that it stretched out upon hitting the water, the company told her it was not meant to get wet.
 So... yeah.

 So since bathing suits made from synthetic materials are the only functional options in 2019, there are a few other things you can look out for to keep your swimwear eco-friendly.
 For one thing, some companies make swimsuits out of recycled plastic — many from recycled ocean plastic — which definitely reduces the garment's environmental impact.
 You might also look into the factories a company uses, to see if its manufacturing processes align with your ethics.

 1. Fair Harbor